Before delving into the Newfoundland temperament, let’s take a moment to get to know a little bit more about this sweetheart of a dog.

-Some Newfs have even been recorded as weighing in at over 200 lbs., with the largest one on record being 260 lbs. and measuring in at over six feet from nose to tail!
+Some Newfs have even been recorded as weighing in at over 200 lbs.
+The largest one on record is 260 lbs. and measuring in at over six feet from nose to tail!

 As far as their height is concerned, Newfs usually reach between 22 and 28 inches, if you measure them at the shoulder.